 …see charts with insightful data about your users….

-…and also download much more detailed reports (CSV) which lists other collected information.
+…and also download much more detailed reports (CSV) which list other collected information.

 Collecting users’ feedback is crucial to further improve the plugin, and this tool seems to be a great way to achieve that.
 Also, as the users’ emails will be collected, you can inform them in case of important updates (e.g. newly discovered security vulnerabilities), or also for marketing purposes (such as upsells to your premium product).